JiwoonKim/JUNEKIM.dev/content/front-end/frontend6.md

     - < br/> should not be abused; each one should convey __meaning__; not to add a bunch of space (CSS should do this)
 - HTML5 attempted to create a __clear separation between a document's structure and appearance__

+### CSS
+- provides __presentational information__ of how the content is presented to the user
+- it defines the __design__ of your page, determining things like font size, margins, colors, etc.

+#### CSS Hierarchy
+in rendering order: the lower orders override previous ones
+- the browser's default stylesheet
+- user-defined stylesheets
+- external stylesheets (.css file)
+- page-specific styles (< style> within html)
+- inline styles